1n48yg/Simple-Flashcards/README.md

 ## Project Description

+This is a program I created in my first year of University.

 My project is a lightweight and convenient flashcard software that users can use to quickly design small memorization tests for themselves on any subject.
 The application will consist